moshisora/hccc/README.md

 ## hccc

-command line tools to find undefined or not used classes in html/css file.
+command line tool to find undefined or not used classes in html/css file.

 ## Usage